laurie-gao/Emojify/README.md

 Note: test in this case denotes the validation set

 Due to the lack of training examples and the nature of the tweets used (there is a low correlation between the tweets and emojis), the model could not achieve a high accuracy on the validation set.
-Although the accuracy increased, the loss for the validation decreased, which may imply that the model is less confident with its predictions.
+Although the accuracy increased, the loss for the validation also increased, which may imply that the model is less confident with its predictions.